 Do you have a story when someone stayed by your side?
 I would love to hear about it in the comments.

-Please join me next week when I continue my saga of my ankle deep water.
-Here is the link: How to Find Peace in Unwanted Circumstances
+To continue the saga of my ankle deep water click the link: How to Find Peace in Unwanted Circumstances

 I hope you will join our community at Embracing the Unexpected – sign up today to receive posts straight to your inbox along with a small gift.